Eddie Rosario Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

+- The 7.6 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.66 team ERA ranks 24th across all MLB pitching staffs.
+- The Nationals have a 4.69 team ERA that ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).
+- Nationals pitchers combine to surrender 85 total home runs at a clip of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.